-FIRST RESPONSE Utilise techniques to deescalate the Equipment: situation.
-Medical kit Act with regard to personal safety and prevention of further incidents.
-Evacuation Assembly Points: - If required, evacuate the airport Airport carpark terminal building to the appropriate Airport entrance gate assembly point.
+FIRST RESPONSE Utilise techniques to deesc situation. alate the Equipment: - Medical kit Act with regard to personal sprevention of further incident If required, evacuate the terminal building to the apassembly point. s. e airport Evacuation Assembly Points: - Airport carpark - Airport entrance gate

-REPORT TO THE DESIGNATED SAFE FORWARD POINT Rendezvous with Emergency Services at Equipment: the designated SFP or by cell phone Cell PhoneVHF Radio Follow directions of IC. - YAF KAUIU
+REPORT TO THE DESIGNATED SAFE FORWARD POINT Rendezvous with Emergency Services at Equipment: the designated SFP or by cell phone Cell Phone Follow directions of IC.
+VHF Radio